Google Workspace vs. Microsoft 365

 Google’s corresponding product to Active Directory is Google Identity Services.
 However, the two products are not really an apples-to-apples comparison.

 Google is based in the cloud.
 It doesn’t manage your local network.
 Google Identity is a user management platform limited to managing users within Google’s cloud applications.

 In other words, you can’t use Google Identify Services to support user authentication of the Windows computer.
 It only manages authentication within the Google applications.
 Users must gain access to the computer and internet before logging into the Google applications.

 On the other hand, Active Directory is a core directory service for the entire on-premises network.

-Active Directory is also available in the cloud through Azure Active Directory, but unlike Google Identity Services, it still functions as a full-blown directory service.
+Active Directory is also available in the cloud through Azure Active Directory (soon to be known as Microsoft Entra ID), but unlike Google Identity Services, it still functions as a full-blown directory service.
 It does all the things a user management platform does PLUS – because it’s tied to the Windows operating system – it manages all user authentication and physical and virtual connections of devices on the network.

 If you’re managing a network of Windows computers, you can’t replace Active Directory with Google Identity Services.
 You can integrate Google Identity Services with Active Directory, but it is less seamless for your administrators to manage than simply staying in the Microsoft universe.

 One of our Level III techs, Adam Warner, explained it best with a travel analogy.
 Imagine going on a trip, and there’s a train that goes directly to your destination in the shortest amount of time.
 Why would you get off the train halfway there to call an Uber?

 The train is your Microsoft infrastructure.
 Unless you have a compelling reason to take the Uber halfway, you’re going to spend more time and money setting up two different modes of transportation than just the one.